MileHacker Logo

 -Hour Layover Highlights

-Experience the best of St. Louis even on a short visit with this whirlwind itinerary.
+Experience the best of St. Louis even on a short visit using this whirlwind itinerary.

-Focus on iconic landmarks and unique city attractions to make the most of your limited time.
+Focus on iconic landmarks and unique city attractions to maximize your limited time.

 Layover Plan